-and $D^{A}(\omega)=[D^{R}(\omega)]^{*}$.
-In equilibrium $\mu_L=\mu_R$, the Keldysh component is $D^{K}(\omega)=\coth(\omega/2T)[D^{R}(\omega)-D^{A}(\omega)]$.
-Fig.~\ref{fig:NoiseS_bias0_FIG} shows the leading order correction of the noise spectrum $S(\omega)=(S_{LL}(\omega)+S_{RR}(\omega)-S_{LR}(\omega)-S_{RL}(\omega))/4$ due to electron-vibration coupling.
+Figure \ref{fig:NoiseS_bias0_FIG} shows the leading-order correction to the noise spectrum, $S(\omega)=(S_{LL}(\omega)+S_{RR}(\omega)-S_{LR}(\omega)-S_{RL}(\omega))/4$, due to electron-vibration coupling.
 The noise spectrum exhibits a narrow peak at the resonant frequency of the CNT resonator.
-Strong electron tunneling at low temperature (i.e. electron hop onto and off the resonator) induces a dissipative force due to delay effect, and thus downshifts the resonant frequency and induces damping of the resonator.
-As temperature increases, the thermal fluctuation increases the power of the current noise, which is clearly seen in Fig.~\ref{fig:NoiseS_bias0_FIG}.
+Strong electron tunneling at low temperatures (i.e., electrons hopping onto and off the resonator) induces a dissipative force due to the delay effect, leading to a downshift in the resonant frequency and increased damping of the resonator.

+As the temperature increases, thermal fluctuations enhance the power of the current noise, as clearly seen in Fig.~\ref{fig:NoiseS_bias0_FIG}.
 We also conclude that the sharp peak can be used to probe the dynamics of tunneling electrons through the quantum dot resonator via electron-vibration coupling.